 This series introduces the public and fellow researchers to our talented scientists.
 We interview different IGI members to find out who they are and what makes them passionate about science.

-Josefina Coloma is a Faculty Researcher at UC Berkeley’s School of Public Health, where she has been Co-investigator and Principal Investigator working in close collaboration with Eva Harris.
-She co-funded the Sustainable Sciences Institute and serves as its Executive Director.
+Josefina Coloma is a Faculty Researcher at UC Berkeley’s School of Public Health, where she has been Co-Investigator and Principal Investigator working in close collaboration with Eva Harris.
+She co-founded the Sustainable Sciences Institute and serves as its Executive Director.